 What is Estate Planning?

-- Managing your assets during your lifetime
+- Protecting and managing your assets during your lifetime — particularly your family home

-- Appointing guardians for minor children
+- Appointing guardians for minor children in your will

 Importance of Estate Planning